autosapien/CarND-Vehicle-Detection/README.md

 ```

 In addition to the cars we also find many False Positives.
 In order to reduce false positives we follow two approaches.
 We apply a threshold function to the heat map.
-Cars are identified by multiple windows whereas the false
+Generally, cars are identified by multiple windows whereas the false
-positive only have a few votes.
+positive have only a few votes.
+Thus we remove all detections with votes less than a threshold,
+this removes some false positives while leaving the detected cars in place.

 ```
  def apply_heat_threshold(heatmap, threshold):